No Products in the Cart

 Further, PPC allows highly targeted ads.
 You can zero in on specific demographic information like age, interests, purchase history, geographic area, and more.
 This lets you market specifically to the types of people most likely to be interested in the insurance you sell, further amplifying the power of your ad dollars.
 Whether you're a life insurance agent, auto, home, or other, PPC can help you find your audience.
 Or, you can define it yourself with Facebook Lookalike Audience.

 SEE ALSO: 10 SALES TIPS FOR NEW INSURANCE AGENTS

 Facebook Lookalike Audience

 This is a novel service offered by the social media giant that helps you find more customers like your existing customers.
-You feed it the names and contact information of a block of your existing customers.
+You feed it the names and contact information of a block of your current clients.
 It finds their accounts, analyzes their accumulated personal data, and then creates an amalgam profile that you can market to.
-This is extremely useful when you’re not sure who to target with your ads.
-Facebook’s algorithms can figure it out for you!
+This is extremely useful when you're not sure who to target with your ads.
+Facebook's algorithms can figure it out for you!

 Hang in There!

 The unfortunate truth is that most new insurance agents fail.
 But that’s often because they don’t understand that you have to put in the time early on building a network, establishing your reputation, and laying the groundwork for later success.
 The early years are lean, but if you follow some of the advice in this article, and stick with it, you can create a successful career.
 Just keep at it!